 According to Regulation (Annex II) in Croatia for category Managed forests definition is as follows: forest land spanning more than 0.1 hectares with trees higher than 2 meters and canopy cover more than 10 percent, or trees able to reach these thresholds.
-In pursuit of this values for reporting, MFL includes the following forest stands: high forests, plantations, forest cultures, coppice, maquia and shrub forests.
+In pursuit of these values for reporting, MFL includes the following forest stands: high forests, plantations, forest cultures, coppice, maquia and shrub forests.

-Figure 5.1-1 Managed Forest area under the KP and within the national framework (based on the relative share of forest types in total forest management area in Croatia)
+Figure 5-1 Managed Forest area under the KP and within the national framework (based on the relative share of forest types in total forest management area in Croatia)

 All forests lands are assessed by Croatian Forests' forest land assessment system.
 Croatian Forests have a legal duty to assess the total area of forest land of Croatia every ten years.
 Thus, estimations provided in this report are based on reliable data referring to the total territory of Croatia and irrespective to the type of forest or ownership.
-Data on forest area are in line with the relevant definitions and therefore exclude afforested area.
+Data on forest area are in line with the relevant definitions and refers to the areas of Forest land remaining Forest land category from NIR 2018.

-The forest areas disaggregated as Deciduous, Coniferous, and Out of yield forests (maquies and shrub) and reported in NIR 2018 are kept constant during the period 2021-2025.
-Changes in areas due to the afforestation and deforestation will be examined for the necessity of FRL technical correction.
+The forest areas disaggregated as Deciduous, Coniferous, and Out of yield forests (maquies and shrub) at the beginning of year 2016 are kept constant during the period 2021-2025.
 5.2.
 CONSISTENCY BETWEEN THE FOREST REFERENCE LEVEL AND THE LATEST NATIONAL INVENTORY REPORT